Move Over Probiotics

 ”It is now well established that the probiotic strains commercially available are NOT actually commensals, let alone constitute an appreciable portion of the gut microbiome.
 That is, they are not strictly seeding, but more passing through and are considered to be transient species”

-If you take a Probiotic every day because you think… “it’s the healthy thing to do”… then in all likelihood, it may NOT provide the health benefits that you want or need and MAY even be detrimental to your health…
+ANSWER… In all likelihood, it may NOT provide the health benefits that you want or need and MAY even be detrimental to your health…

 "The use of Probiotics… can dominate and thus reduce other important beneficial bacteria species.
 It is crucial in the rebalancing period to ensure that the composition of the Gut microbe community remains relatively equal during growth to ensure long-term sustainable benefits."

 What your Gut REALLY NEEDS is PREBIOTICS — food high in fibre — basically fertilizer for the good bacteria that live inside your gut.
-The bonus of this is that it is definitely cheaper, and more beneficial, to include prebiotic and probiotic foods in your diet.

 “PREBIOTICS improved both REM and non-REM sleep after stressful events.”